Make a Grand Impact

 The Wellness Program was granted a demonstration kitchen with home-type utensils and appliances so that the kitchen can be fully utilized to offer wellness-based cooking programs for associates and their families.
 Studies show that the average adult has a repertoire of only 12 recipes — and these are often based on high-sodium, high fat, high starch convenience foods.
 Many women would benefit from cooking classes suited to different needs such as "Great Start Breakfast," "How to Pack a Healthy Lunch," "Dinner in 30 Minutes," and "Kids in the Kitchen."

-The Wellness Program also received funding to purchase a card reader so that Bridge Cards (food stamps) can be used at the Healthy Street Farmers Market sponsored by Saint Mary's Health Care, Mary Free Bed and Advantage Health.
+The Wellness Program also received funding to purchase a card reader so that Bridge Cards (food stamps) can be used at the Healthy Street Farmers Market sponsored by Mercy Health, Mary Free Bed and Mercy Health Physician Partners.
 Women compose the majority of hospital staff and typically serve as the primary food purchasers for the family.
 Having a card reader would enable our Farmers Market to accept Bridge Cards, extending the availability of fresh local foods to those among us most vulnerable to malnutrition.
 In 2010, approximately 22% of the Kent County population was on food stamps — in the city of Grand Rapids almost half the population is living in poverty and in need of food assistance.

 The Neonatal Intensive Care Unit (NICU) received funding for a Breast Milk Initiation Program for high risk mothers.
 This program would include education provided by a lactation consultant, printed materials, a video, and the purchase of two breast pumps for short term loan until mothers are able to obtain the pump provided by insurance.
 Research has shown that breast milk is the best nutrition for the preterm babies.
 Providing breast milk for early feedings decreases incidence of infection and gastrointestinal problems among preterm infants.